 The only thing usually missing from brunch is dessert.
 Which is why I was practically leaping for joy when I learned that The Melting Pot Orlando offers an exclusive weekend brunch deal including chocolate.

-Every Saturday and Sunday from 12-3:30pm, you can feast on the Crave Combo, a three-course feast including your choice of cheese fondue, salad, and chocolate fondue for $19.
-On Sundays, an extra $10 will reward you with fresh bottomless mimosas.
+Every Saturday and Sunday from 12-3:30pm, you can feast on the Crave Combo, a three-course feast including your choice of cheese fondue, salad, and chocolate fondue for $22.
+An extra $18 will reward you with fresh bottomless mimosas.

 After receiving an invitation from The Melting Pot to test out brunch at their Orlando location, I happily stepped up to the challenge.

-I kicked off my feast with the bottomless mimosa deal ($10, Sundays only).
+I kicked off my feast with the bottomless mimosa deal.
 The first mimosa came served with a carafe for refills, which equated to about 3 full mimosas.

 With nine cheese options on the menu, I found it difficult to choose just one.
 I eventually decided on the Bacon & Brie, a savory and slightly sweet combo that did not disappoint.
 I happily dipped my pretzel bread, apples, and veggies into the bacon-topped melted goodness until it was all gone.